mjavason/Bank-App/readme.md

 # Banking App

-A secure and user-friendly financial application for managing your finances, making transactions, and accessing your accounts with ease.
+A simple application for managing finances, making transactions, and accessing your accounts with ease.

 ## Table of Contents